Netherlands

-The Netherlands (Note: Nederland /nl/), informally Holland, is a country in Northwestern Europe, with overseas territories in the Caribbean.
+The Netherlands, (Note: Nederland /nl/) also informally known as Holland, is a country in Northwestern Europe, with overseas territories in the Caribbean.
 It is the largest of the four constituent countries of the Kingdom of the Netherlands.
-The Netherlands consists of twelve provinces; it borders Germany to the east and Belgium to the south, with a North Sea coastline to the north and west.
-It shares maritime borders with the United Kingdom, Germany, and Belgium.
+The Netherlands consists of twelve provinces and three overseas special municipalities.
+European Netherlands has land borders with Germany to the east and with Belgium to the south, and a coastline to the north and west.
+It shares maritime borders with the United Kingdom, Germany, and Belgium in the North Sea.
 The official language is Dutch, with West Frisian as a secondary official language in the province of Friesland.
 Dutch, English, and Papiamento are official in the Caribbean territories.
 People from the Netherlands are referred to as Dutch.

-Netherlands literally means "lower countries" in reference to its low elevation and flat topography, with 26% below sea level.
+Netherlands literally means "lower countries", in reference to its low elevation and flat topography, 26% of which is below sea level.
 Most of the areas below sea level, known as polders, are the result of land reclamation that began in the 14th century.
-In the Republican period, which began in 1588, the Netherlands entered a unique era of political, economic, and cultural greatness, ranked among the most powerful and influential in Europe and the world; this period is known as the Dutch Golden Age.
-During this time, its trading companies, the Dutch East India Company and the Dutch West India Company, established colonies and trading posts all over the world.
+In the Republican period, the Dutch Republic experienced major political, economic, and cultural development; this period is commonly known as the Dutch Golden Age.
+During this time, its trading companies, the Dutch East India Company and the Dutch West India Company, established multiple colonies and trading posts.
 While neutral in the First World War, the Netherlands was invaded and occupied by Nazi Germany in 1940 during the Second World War, which lasted until the end of the war in 1945.